-The AICPA offers 16 different versions of the CPA Exam all over the world.
+According to AICPA, there are 16 different versions of the CPA Exam offered all over the world.
 You will take a different but equivalent exam.
-The exam preparers select questions from a test bank pool based on defined specifications.
-Although you take different exams, the specifications ensure the results are comparable.
-The CPA Exam aims to test the minimum knowledge and skills required of a CPA.
+The exam questions are obtained from a pool of test questions according to defined specifications.
+Although you take different exams, the specifications ensure that the results are comparable.
+The CPA Exam is designed to test the minimum knowledge and skills required of a CPA.

 The exam is managed by 4 main partners:

-- The AICPA- develops, maintains, and scores the exam;
+- The AICPA-which develops, maintains, and scores the exam;

-- The National Association of State Boards of Accountancy (NASBA)- manages the National Candidate Database;
+- The National Association of State Boards of Accountancy (NASBA)-which manages the National Candidate Database;

 - Prometric-is the company that delivers the Exam at its authorized test centers; and